jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 ## Lab Overview

-The purpose of this lab is to implement a simple, 4-instruction processor in Verilog.
+This lab aims to implement a simple, 4-instruction processor in Verilog.
 The top-level entity should be a structural design, and all lower-level components should be kept completely modular and use Verilog parameters.
 The processor should be tested in Vivado Simulator with appropriate testbench(es) that test for many cases (+/- and varying ranges).

 ## Background

 ### Design Overview:

-Figure 1 shows the layout of the processor you will design, The processor has 4 inputs: **DIN**, **CLK**,**RUN** and **RSTn**. **DIN** is the main data input of the processor; it is an N-bit input that can be changed during synthesis of the processor according.
+Figure 1 shows the layout of the processor you will design.
+The processor has four inputs: **DIN**, **CLK**,**RUN** and **RSTn**. **DIN** is the main data input of the processor; it is an N-bit input that can be changed during the processor synthesis accordingly.
 We will discuss how to enable this later.
-Internally it utilizes 4 distinct subcomponents: N-Bit Registers, an Adder, a Multiplexer, and an FSM.
-The registers can be broken up into three groups: the instruction register, 8 data registers, and 2 temporary registers.
+Internally, it utilizes four distinct subcomponents: N-Bit
+Registers, an Adder, a Multiplexer, and an FSM.
+The registers can be divided into three groups: the instruction register, 8 data registers, and two temporary registers.
 The blue line represents “data-paths.”
-There are two outputs for this processor: **BUS** and **DNE**. **BUS** holds the output of the Multiplexer, which should be visible externally and fed back as input to the circuit’s internals.
-Note that the figure shows a 16-bit version of the processor but you will need to implement it using a variable bit width.
+This processor has two outputs: **BUS** and **DNE**. **BUS** holds the output of the Multiplexer, which should be visible externally and fed back as input to the circuit’s internals.
+Note that the figure shows a 16-bit version of the processor, but you will need to implement it using a variable bit width.